 Multisystem inflammatory syndrome in children in Child

-Median age is 8 years of age, and obesity is the most common underlying medical condition, identified in 25.6% of cases.
+Median age is 8 years, and obesity is the most common underlying medical condition, identified in 25.6% of cases.
 Patients typically present with persistent fevers, elevated inflammatory markers (increased C-reactive protein [CRP], neutrophilia, or lymphopenia), and evidence of single or multisystem end organ dysfunction.
 The individual features of each patient case may be variable and include a wide range of possible symptoms.
 Gastrointestinal symptoms including diarrhea and vomiting are common.
 Gastrointestinal imaging may reveal ileitis, ascites, and bowel wall thickening.
 Several of these patients have shown signs of shock (cardiogenic or vasogenic) with hypotension and supplemental O2 requirements and have had single or multisystem end organ dysfunction requiring admission to the intensive care unit (ICU).
+Mutations in type I interferon pathway genes have been associated with severe disease.

 Cardiac symptoms are present in over 50% of cases and include myocarditis; decreased cardiac output and features of shock; coronary artery inflammation, dilatation, or aneurysm; and pericardial effusions.
 Other features such as lymphadenopathy, mucous membrane changes, rash, swelling of the hands and feet, conjunctivitis, pharyngitis, headache, and/or neck pain may be present.
 A cough is present in less than one-third of all patients.
 Neurologic manifestations resulting from involvement of the central and peripheral nervous systems may include hyporeflexia, generalized weakness, meningeal signs, mental status changes, and encephalopathic symptoms.